lpmi-13/veilid-terraform-scaleway/README.md

 ## Running the commands

-Once that's all set up, the easiest way to get those credentials ready for terraform is to just copy them into a local `.env` file.
+1. copy the API key values into a local `.env` file.
 You can use the `.env.example` as a template.
 Copy in the values and then rename to `.env` (already set in the `.gitignore`).

-Then run `source .env` and the variables should be set up correctly in your shell.
+2. Then run `source .env` and the variables should be set up correctly in your shell.

+3. Add your public ssh key contents to the `ssh_authorized_keys` section in `setup-veilid.yaml`.
+Skip this step if you don't care about SSH access to the node(s).

 > If you want to use a separate SSH key, then generate one in this folder like `ssh-keygen -t ed25519 -o -a 100 -f veilid-key`.
 Then use that key in `setup-veilid.yaml`.

-After that, you should be ready to run `terraform init && terraform apply`.
+4. After that, you should be ready to run `terraform init && terraform apply`.

 ## Connecting